whistlegraph/aesthetic-computer/README.txt

        (Just make the text fully synchronized for now.)
   - [] Make a new "notification type" for chat and add it into an iOS app update.
   + Done
+  - [x] Be able to delete certain recent messages manually in MongoDB.
+    - (Can be done through the atlas cloud interface)
   - [x] Add scroll with scroll bar that auto-expands if you go back too far.
   - [x] Add line breaks to chat.